Community Safety Notifications

 Early Release Wednesdays:

-Teachers will be collaborating on important school improvement matters for one hour on several Wednesdays throughout the school year.
+Teachers will be collaborating on important school improvement matters for one hour on almost every Wednesday throughout the school year.
 This means school will be dismissed one hour early on Wednesdays (when school is in session).
 The district calendar will identify these Wednesdays and parents will receive reminders in advance.
 Latchkey will be provided on School Improvement Wednesdays for children to remain at school until the regular dismissal time.
 For students using Latchkey for the one hour only on School Improvement Wednesdays, and not enrolled in daily Latchkey, there is no registration fee and the rates are as follows:

 Fee for full year: $100 (paid in advance for all 12 Wednesdays)